-The far more serious case of abuse involved a 39-year-old male resident of Park East who’d been admitted for close supervision after undergoing a tracheostomy after suffering severe respiratory ailments.
-This medical procedure required a breathing tube be inserted into his windpipe.
-The overseeing physician gave written direction that the tube must be cleaned or suctioned every four hours and be documented on the patient’s chart.
+The far more serious case of abuse involved a 39-year-old male resident of Park East.
+He had been admitted for close supervision following a tracheostomy after suffering severe respiratory ailments.
+This medical procedure required that a breathing tube be inserted into his windpipe.
+The overseeing physician gave written direction that the tube must be cleaned or suctioned every four hours and cleanings must be documented on the patient’s chart.

-Somehow, this failed and the patient died as the result of an improperly installed and maintained apparatus.
-According to a state report, there was no supporting documentation on the chart and an internal investigation by Park East’s management claimed that the registered nurse overseeing and responsible for the patient at the time of death had the opinion that suctioning wasn’t necessary.
-This was counter to the doctor’s order.
+Somehow the physician’s directions were not followed and the patient died as the result of an improperly installed and maintained apparatus.
+According to a state report, there was no supporting documentation on the chart.
+An internal investigation by Park East’s management claimed that the registered nurse responsible for the patient at the time of death believed that suctioning was not necessary.
+This opposed the doctor’s orders.
 The nurse was suspended pending further investigation.

 A spokesperson for Park East declined to comment on the two abuse cases citing privacy laws.
 The report claims that Ohio nursing homes are among the lowest rated care facilities in the nation in regard to quality of care.
 Dozens of patients have died in Ohio nursing homes from lack of proper care in the past few years.
 Read more about these two Park East abuse cases.